 If you have emergency COVID-19 signs and symptoms, seek care immediately.
 Emergency signs and symptoms can include:

-Infection with the new coronavirus (severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2) causes coronavirus disease 2019 (COVID-19).
+Infection with severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, causes coronavirus disease 2019 (COVID-19).

-The virus that causes COVID-19 spreads easily among people, and more continues to be discovered over time about how it spreads.
-Data has shown that it spreads mainly from person to person among those in close contact (within about 6 feet, or 2 meters).
+The virus that causes COVID-19 spreads easily among people.
+Data has shown that the COVID-19 virus spreads mainly from person to person among those in close contact.
 The virus spreads by respiratory droplets released when someone with the virus coughs, sneezes, breathes, sings or talks.
 These droplets can be inhaled or land in the mouth, nose or eyes of a person nearby.

-In some situations, the COVID-19 virus can spread by a person being exposed to small droplets or aerosols that stay in the air for several minutes or hours — called airborne transmission.
-It's not yet known how common it is for the virus to spread this way.
+Sometimes the COVID-19 virus can spread when a person is exposed to very small droplets or aerosols that stay in the air for several minutes or hours — called airborne transmission.

 Risk factors for COVID-19 appear to include:

 Although most people with COVID-19 have mild to moderate symptoms, the disease can cause severe medical complications and lead to death in some people.
-Older adults or people with existing chronic medical conditions are at greater risk of becoming seriously ill with COVID-19.
+Older adults or people with existing medical conditions are at greater risk of becoming seriously ill with COVID-19.